 Grand Theft Auto 5 and GTA Online are colossal open-world experiences containing a dizzying amount of things to see and do.
-You could say that there is too many features to list, but we're going to do it anyway - and supply guides on how to ace all of these game mechanics too.
-If you were ever wondering how to do something in GTA 5, or how to do it better, we'll have the answer for that below.
+You could say that there are too many features to list, but we're going to do it anyway - and supply guides on how to ace all of these game mechanics too.
+If you were ever wondering how to do something in GTA 5, or how to do it better, we'll have the answer for that below (or somewhere on the site).

 Grand Theft Auto 5 (Story)